espressif/esp-idf/examples/protocols/https_request/README.md

 (See the README.md file in the upper level 'examples' directory for more information about examples.)

+### Session Tickets

+Session Tickets, specified in [RFC 5077](https://datatracker.ietf.org/doc/html/rfc5077) are a mechanism to distribute encrypted session-state information to the client in the form of a ticket and a mechanism to present the ticket back to the server.
+The ticket is created by a TLS server and sent to a TLS client.
+The TLS client presents the ticket to the TLS server to resume a session.
+In TLS 1.2, this speeds up handshakes from two to one round-trip.

+In ESP-IDF, this feature is supported (for both server and client) when mbedTLS is used as the SSL library.

 ## How to use example
 Before project configuration and build, be sure to set the correct chip target using `idf.py set-target <chip_name>`.